Gaussian optics

-Gaussian optics is a technique in geometrical optics that describes the behaviour of light rays in optical systems by using the paraxial approximation, in which only rays which make small angles with the optical axis of the system are considered.
-In this approximation, trigonometric functions can be expressed as linear functions of the angles.
-Gaussian optics applies to systems in which all the optical surfaces are either flat or are portions of a sphere.
-In this case, simple explicit formulae can be given for parameters of an imaging system such as focal length, magnification and brightness, in terms of the geometrical shapes and material properties of the constituent elements.
+Gaussian optics is a technique in geometrical optics that describes the behaviour of light rays in optical systems using the paraxial approximation, in which only rays that make small angles with the optical axis of the system are considered.
+In this approximation, the trigonometric relations governing propagation and refraction are linearized, so that simple formulae can be obtained for quantities such as focal length, image position, magnification, and brightness.

-Gaussian optics is named after mathematician and physicist Carl Friedrich Gauss, who showed that an optical system can be characterized by a series of cardinal points, which allow one to calculate its optical properties.
+Gaussian optics is named after mathematician and physicist Carl Friedrich Gauss, who showed that a centered optical system can be characterized by a set of cardinal points, from which its first-order optical properties may be determined.
+In modern terms, Gaussian optics may be viewed as the linearization of the Hamiltonian dynamics of light rays near the optical axis.